mttgll/ALE/README.md

 1. Check or uncheck which channels to include or exclude.

-2. Check or uncheck whether to include channel labels and timestamps.
+2. Check or uncheck whether to include channel labels, timestamps, and message spaces.

 3. Optionally add or remove name filters with the plus `+` or minus `-` buttons.
    * Only messages from characters with the inputted names will be extracted.